ionic-team/cordova-plugin-ionic-webview/README.md

     cordova plugin add cordova-plugin-ionic-webview@latest
     ```

-1. Apps are now served from HTTP on Android.
+1. Apps are now served from HTTP on Android by default.

     * The default origin for requests from the Android WebView is `http://localhost`.
-If `Hostname` preference is set, then origin will be  `http://HostnameValue`.
+If `Hostname` and `Scheme` preferences are set, then origin will be `schemeValue://HostnameValue`.

 1. Apps are now served from `ionic://` scheme on iOS.